 Why Do I Need a GMRS License & How Do I Get It?

 The FCC requires a GMRS license as a way to regulate frequencies that are used by two-way radio devices.
-Before operating a GMRS radio, a consumer must have a valid license.
+Before operating a GMRS radio and GMRS antenna, a consumer must have a valid license.
 Any radio using the shared FRS/GMRS frequencies that is able to transmit above 2 Watts of power was reclassified as GMRS only after the recent FCC Changes in September 2017.
 GMRS radios can be handhelds or in-unit mobile radios.

 We know the FCC website is a confusing place, so we are here to help demystify the GMRS licensing process.
 Fair warning, this might be dry but it is important information!
 Stick with us!

 • Not a representative of a foreign government